$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

 \subsection{Input parameters and uncertainties}

-The uncertainty of the LCSR results for the form factors is determined from the uncertainties on the input parameters, the factorisation scale $\mu_F$ and the Borel parameter $M^2$ as well as the effective continuum threshold $s_0$.
-The values of input parameters used in our calculation, along with the errors assigned can be found in table~\ref{tab:input}.
-We draw the reader's attention to the fact that it is the quantity $F(q^2) \cdot f_B$, where $F$ stands for any of the seven form factors, that is determined from the correlation function.
-Therefore one needs to divide by $f_B$ in order to obtain the form factor $F$.
-It is well-known and appreciated that the uncertainty in $\al_s$ is considerably reduced when sum rule in $f_B$ is taken to same order as for the quantity $F f_B$.
+The uncertainty of the LCSR results for the FFs is determined from the uncertainties on the input parameters, the factorisation scale $\mu_F$ and the Borel parameter $M^2$ as well as the effective continuum threshold $s_0$.
+The values of input parameters used in our calculation, along with the errors assigned can be found in Tab.~\ref{tab:input}.
+We draw the reader's attention to the fact that it is the quantity $[ F(q^2) \cdot f_B]$, where $F$ stands for any of the seven form factors, that is determined from the correlation function.
+Therefore one needs to divide by $f_B$ in order to obtain the FF $F$.
+It is well known and appreciated that the uncertainty in $\al_s$ is considerably reduced when sum rule in $f_B$ is taken to same order as for the quantity $[ F \cdot f_B]$.
 For example $f_B$ increases by ~$\sim 9\%$ at $\mathcal{O}(\alpha_s^2\beta_0)$ whereas the combination $(f_+^{B \to \pi} f_B)_\text{LCSR}/ (f_B)_\text{SR}$ only increases by $2\%$ \cite{Bharucha:2012wy}.
 Therefore we make use of the QCD sum rules result at $\mathcal{O}(\alpha_s)$~\cite{Aliev:1983ra,Bagan:1991sg} for $f_B$.